ChangeWindows/Content/mobile/10586/updates.md

 - Fixes additional issues in .NET, Windows Kernel, Windows Update, Authentication, revised daylight saving time, support for PDF files, Bluetooth, Microsoft Edge, Networking and Wi-Fi connectivity

 ## What's new in Windows 10 Mobile build 10586.494?
-_Released on 14 July 2016 to the Preview Release Ring, Current Branch and Current Branch for Business, [KB 3170411](https://support.microsoft.com/?kbid=3170411)_
+_Released on 14 July 2016 to the Preview Release Ring and Current Branch, [KB 3170411](https://support.microsoft.com/?kbid=3170411)_

 ### And further
 - Improved reliability of Windows Explorer, Miracast and Windows kernel